fbpx

 When you apply online, you will be able to choose your preferred camp/dates.
 If you want to do more than one camp, you can select the camps in order of preference!

-We will try to accommodate your preferred choice as much as possible, so we recommend submitting your application early to avoid disappointment.
-Camps vary from 3 days up to 6 days in length during the school holidays, but you can choose which camp/dates suit you.
+We will try to accommodate your preferred choice as much as possible, so recommend submitting your application early to avoid disappointment.
+Check out our camp calendar which shows the apply by dates to ensure that you don’t miss out!

 We have a new role for volunteers living close to camp.
 You can come to camp from 9am-5pm for every day of camp, you will not require accommodation and can go back to your home each evening.
 Non-residential volunteers will need to commit to the full training and camp dates.

 After you’ve submitted a volunteer application, we will review it.
 If we need additional information we will contact you.
-Following this stage, you will attend a virtual interview which will give you a chance to get to know about life at camp whilst we get to know you.
-The interview dates and locations will be on the application form for you to select to suit your availability.
+Following this stage, you will attend a virtual interview or in-person interview day which will give you a chance to get to know about life at camp whilst we get to know you.

-Following your interview, you will be sent a conditional offer of a place at camp subject to a satisfactory police check, at least two suitable references, confirmation of your MMR and Covid-19 vaccinations and assessment of any medical information you have provided.
+Following your interview, you will be sent a conditional offer of a place at camp subject to a satisfactory police check, at least two suitable references, confirmation of your MMR and assessment of any medical information you have provided.

 We provide a pick-up and drop-off service from the train station closest to camp or you can drive as there is plenty of parking available.
 There may be an opportunity to car share with other volunteers and we encourage you to do this through our closed volunteers Facebook group.